-- 1. Assess: The first step is a comprehensive medical and psychological evaluation.
-It's important to get to the root of the problem this will likely include both family and school questionnaires or interviews.
-The school may refer the family to CAMHS to get this process started. - 2.
-Therapy: depending on the outcome of the assessment, the child may be referred to therapy which might include cognitive behavioural therapy (CBT) or other therapeutic approach.
+- 1. Assess: The first step is an evaluation.
+It's important to get to the root of the problem this will likely include both family and school questionnaires or interviews. - 2.
+Counselling: depending on the outcome of the assessment, the child may be referred for counselling or other psychological support.
 The College will assist as appropriate throughout this process. - 3.
-Re-integration: normally, the therapist/therapy team will work with the College to create a plan to help the child re-enter the classroom.
+Re-integration: normally, the counsellor or other therapist will work with the College to create a plan to help the child re-enter the classroom.
 Younger children sometimes benefit from arriving early and helping the teacher in the classroom or helping at the front desk.
 The plan should also include contingencies to help the child during anxious moments throughout the day.
 Some children will require a graded approach to returning to school gradually building up the amount of time they spend in school. - 4.
 Home support: anxious children benefit from predictable home routines, particularly in the mornings and evenings during term time.
 Parents may want to monitor sleep, as lack of quality sleep exacerbates symptoms of anxiety and depression.
 A good night's sleep also makes it easier to get up and out to school in the morning.
 Parents can help by establishing healthy sleep habits and keeping to a regular sleep cycle, even during holidays and on the weekends.